Rules & Responsibilities

 Approved posters will be stamped and can then be posted in designated areas.
 Residence has the right to remove posters at any time.
 Approval of notices does not indicate endorsement of goods or services on behalf of the university.

-Please note: Howe Hall, Shirreff Hall, Risley Hall, Gerard Hall, and Mini-Residence houses will be alcohol-free for the duration of the 2018 Orientation Week, until September 10, 2018.
-Students and their guests are not permitted to consume or be in possession of alcohol within those residence buildings during that time.
+Please note: Howe Hall, Shirreff Hall, Risley Hall, Gerard Hall, and Mini-Residence houses will be substance-free for the duration of the 2019 Orientation Week, until September 9, 2019.
+Students and their guests are not permitted to consume or be in possession of alcohol or recreational cannabis within those residence buildings during that time.

 If you have any questions, please contact the Residence Office.